-Deals of the day-Vnesheconombank, Stada, MetLife
+Deals of the day-Oncor, CIBC, Etisalat, Abercrombie & Fitch

 ** Broadcaster Central European Media Enterprises (CME) , will sell its Croatian and Slovenian operations to United Group's Slovenia Broadband for 230 million euros ($262.18 million) to pay down debt.

-** Dalian Wanda Group said it would sell Chinese tourism projects and hotels to Sunac China for $9.3 billion, marking a step back for the property giant from its theme park ambitions.
+** Chinese property giant Dalian Wanda Group plans to sell tourism projects and hotels in the country to Sunac China for $9.3 billion, as it dials back its theme-park ambitions and brings down its debt pile.

 ** COSCO Shipping Holdings Co Ltd, saw its stock climb after bidding $6.3 billion for a Hong Kong peer, a deal that would see it become the world's third-biggest container shipper and underline China's supply-chain ambitions.